PenguinCloud/WaddleBot-Core/modules/WaddleBot-Configurator/README.md

-# WaddleBot Twitch Activity Listener
+# WaddleBot Configurator

-This listener is responsible for subscribing to certain events that are bound to twitch channels listed in the waddlebot DB.
+The waddlebot configurator is a script that runs everytime the matterbridge container starts.
+It is responsible for the creation of the matterbridge.toml file that matterbridge uses to connect to all the different gateways and channels.

 # Basic Setup